 After lot of stops and starts and changing regulations we can finally reopen the pub beer garden for the first time in over 14 months!
 We have spent some time renovating it & making it a welcoming, weather-proof, Covid-compliant space and we’re ow able to throw open our doors and welcome drinkers back to the Sweffling White Horse.

 There is now space for 6 separate groups to sit, with seating for up to 42 people and most of this is covered by a rainproof roof.
-Our first ‘Sunday Session (as they are currently was on Sunday 6 June from 12 noon til 5pm, and now hopefully we’ll be open every Sunday from there on.
+Our first ‘Sunday Session (was on Sunday 6 June from 12 noon til 5pm, and now we’ll be open every Sunday from there on.
+We’re also opening Saturdays 6-10pm.
 We can’t wait to see you all again!
 To ensure there’s space for everyone, we have set up a small extra seating area in the car park – so please park in the overflow parking field to make space for this.
 Due to its size, the pub building will remain closed – except for the side door for access to the toilets.

 A date for your diary